andlessa/RDM/results/README.md

 MET searches for final states containing b's, c's, tau's, multijets and monojet searches can be used to test the pair production of &chi;<sub>1</sub>.

-The latest searches containing one b-jet plus MET in the final state are listed below.
+The latest searches containing jets, b-jets or taus plus MET in the final state are listed below.
 The following notation is used:

  * <ins>underlined</ins>: the search is included in the paper
  * **bold**: the search can be re-interpreted using CheckMATE